Munich Rosenheimer Platz station

-Munich Rosenheimer Platz station is one five underground station opened in 1972 on the trunk line of the Munich S-Bahn between Munich Central Station (Hauptbahnhof) and Munich East station (München Ost station).
+Munich Rosenheimer Platz station is one of the five underground stations opened in 1972 on the trunk line of the Munich S-Bahn between Munich Central Station (Hauptbahnhof) and Munich East station (München Ost station).
 It is under the street of the same name and Rosenheimerstraße in the Munich district of Haidhausen.
 It has two platform tracks and is classified by Deutsche Bahn as a category 4 station.